R37r0-Gh057/AnyaPath-Pygame/README.md

 **EXAMPLE:**
 Let's say our desired word is "FISH".

-* From the below matrix we select the columns that containt the letters 'F', 'I', 'S', 'H':
+* From the below matrix we select the columns that contain the letters 'F', 'I', 'S', 'H':
 <img height = 150 src = "matrix_1.png">

   * We first select the **6th column**, since it has the **first** letter (**'F'**) of the word.